Anti-weakpasswords/PBKDF2-GCC-PolarSSL-library/README.md

 Requires compiled PolarSSL libraries.

-At this time, it has been tested and verified under Debian 7 with PolarSSL 1.2.9.
+At this time, it has been briefly checked (SHA-512 only) under Debian 7 with PolarSSL 1.2.9.

 Debian command to install PolarSSL components: sudo apt-get install -y libpolarssl-dev